Third-party tools

 Then you can require packages within your scripts just like any other ModuleScript:

-Version Control
+Version control

 Having a set of plain text files on your computer unlocks a variety of capabilities, but the primary one is version control.
-You can store your scripts and configuration files in a Git or Mercurial repository; host remote repositories and review code changes in GitHub, GitLab, or Bitbucket; and use whichever text editor you like.
+You can store your files in a Git or Mercurial repository; host remote repositories and review code changes in GitHub, GitLab, or Bitbucket; and use whichever text editor you like.

 You might also consider adding:

 Because third-party tools sync changes back to Roblox Studio rather than replacing it, no part of this workflow involves any lock-in.
-At any time, you can stop using one or all of these tools and go back to editing your experience exclusively in Studio.
+At any time, you can stop using one or all of these tools and go back to editing your game exclusively in Studio.
 The lack of risk makes experimenting with third-party tools particularly appealing.